ezsystems/ezpublish-kernel/doc/dev/open_topics.rst

 Summary
 ~~~~~~~
+Content DO:
-Need translation support in Content in DO and some changes to ContentHandler api to reflect
+  Need translation support and some changes to ContentHandler api to reflect
   translation needs and workflow(s).

+Properties in several languages (->name / -> description):
+  Need a more sexy api to not have to deal with raw array structures in DO.
+  Options: add a ->setLanguage( $langCode ) api or change properties in favour of api's with ->setName( $name, $langCode );

+  Either way this means that there should be logic that gets default language from settings if not defined, and there
+  should also be transparent handling of fallback languages based on settings as well.

 Conclusion
 ~~~~~~~~~~